-If you pre-registered for the convention and have received your name badges in the mail, you can go to the express check-in pre-registration line to pick up your name badge holders, convention program, and goody bag.
-Friday morning express check-in will be on the right-hand side of the lobby.
+If you pre-registered for the convention, your name badges will be available for pick up at the pre-registration check-in tables.
+You will pick up your name badges and holders, convention program, and goody bag.
+Friday morning pre-registration check-in will be on the right-hand side of the lobby.
 The rest of the weekend pre-registration check-in will be at the far end of the Registration booth.
 We will have signs to make it easy for you to find where to go first.

-Everyone must check in to pick up name badge holders before going to the keynote or other workshop sessions or into the exhibit hall.
+Everyone must check in to pick up name badges before going to the keynote or other workshop sessions or into the exhibit hall.
 Your name badge is your admission to all areas of the convention and must be worn at all times.

-There are two categories of workshops at the AFHE Convention … general session and exhibitor.
+There are two categories of workshops at the AFHE Convention … general session (also referred to as "featured speaker" workshops) and exhibitor workshops.
 You will find separate workshop schedules and workshop description sections in the convention program for each.

 General Session Workshops

 Also referred to as featured speaker or invited speaker workshops

 Friday and Saturday mornings we kick off the general session workshops with a keynote address in the ballroom.